djalbat/necessary/README.md

 Utilities for arrays, paths and so on.

 These utility methods were partly inspired by [lodash](https://lodash.com/), [async](https://caolan.github.io/async/) and the like.
 They provide limited functionality that will most likely be covered far more comprehensibly elsewhere.
 The idea here was only to create methods that addressed a set of relatively modest requirements and would result in a tiny footprint.
-Additionally, in the case of the asynchronous methods especially, the bare bones implementations should hopefully provide some confidence if stepped in to and out of whilst debugging.
+Additionally, especially in the case of the asynchronous methods, the bare bones implementations should hopefully provide some confidence if stepped in to and out of whilst debugging.

 Currently there are four sets of methods dealing with arrays, file and directory paths, asynchronous JavaScript and the file system.